 Even though hyperactivity slows down in adulthood,7 it never hurts to exercise.
 It’s a great way to manage hyper active tendencies.
 Doing so also promotes calmness, focus, and concentration.

 Whether or not you have ADHD, simplifying your life will enhance your mental health.
 For example, pare down your closet to the essentials.
-Getting ready in the
+Getting ready in the morning will be ten times easier!

 On that note, strive for stress management.
 Spend time with people that love you.
 Do things that make you happy, even if it takes longer than most people.
 It’s a huge step for controlling chronic stress.